-- Number of seminars, workshops, on-site consultations, and special programs completed in construction industry - Loss time injury and illness rate in the construction industry
+- Number of seminars, workshops, on-site consultations, and special programs completed in construction industry - Lost time injury and illness rate in the construction industry

-OIS, Alaska State Workers' Compensation Data, and Alaska State Department of Labor and Workforce Development employment data
+OIS, Alaska State Workers' Compensation Data, and Alaska State Department of Labor and Workforce Development employment data.

-- FY2009-2013 average construction industry loss time injury illness rate was 1.53 per 100 employees - FY2017 target goal is 1.41 per 100 employees, a decrease of 0.12 from base per 100 employees (2% FY14 + 2% FY15 +2% FY16 +2% FY17 +2% FY18 = 10% decrease)
+- FY 2012-2016 average construction industry lost time injury and illness rate was 2.02 per 100 employees. - FY 2020 target goal is 1.94 per 100 employees, a decrease of 4% or 0.08 from base per 100 employees.

-The target goal incorporates the 2% reduction required for each year of the FY14-18 AKOSH Strategic Plan resulting in a cumulative decrease of 0.15 per 100 employees for the 5-year period of the strategic plan.
+The target goal incorporates the 4% reduction required for each year of the FY 19-23 AKOSH Strategic Plan resulting in a cumulative decrease of 0.20 per 100 employees for the 5-year period of the strategic plan.

-Reduce the number of worker injuries and illnesses in the transportation and warehousing industry sector by focusing compliance, consultation and outreach efforts on the causes of

-"struck-by," "falling," and "caught-in or between" incidents by at least 10% from FY 2014 through FY 2018
+Reduce the number of worker injuries and illnesses in the healthcare industry sector by focusing compliance, consultation and outreach efforts on the causes of "slips, trips, and falls", "overexertion and bodily reaction", "contact with objects" and "workplace violence" incidents by at least 10% over the course of the strategic plan.